brenosakaguti/rossman-sales-prediction/README.md

 ### Streamlit

-After training the model and scoring it, we made a basic visualization app using Streamlit.
+After training the model and scoring it, we made a basic visualization app using Streamlit [(link)](https://share.streamlit.io/brenosakaguti/rossmann-sales-prediction/main/web_app/streamlit_app.py).
 It allows an user to select a store and see how much it would sell on a six weeks period.

 ![The Streamlit app](images/web_chart.png)